Maa Brahmacharini

 ब्रह्मचारिणी · Goddess of Penance

 Maa Brahmacharini is the second manifestation of Goddess Durga, worshipped on Navratri Day 2.
-She is the goddess of tapas (austerity), penance, and single-minded devotion.
-She is depicted wearing white clothes, holding a japa mala (rosary) in her right hand and a kamandalu (water pot) in her left hand.
-She is the embodiment of the Swadhisthana Chakra and rules over Mars (Mangal).
+She is the goddess of penance, austerity, and wisdom.
+Her name means "the one who practices devout austerity."
+She walks barefoot, holds a japa mala (rosary) in her right hand and a kamandalu (water pot) in her left, symbolizing devotion and the pursuit of knowledge.
+She governs the Swadhisthana Chakra and rules over Mars (Mangal).

 Kamandalu